 “I think its absolutely beautiful.
 There’s such a simplicity to the idea, bit its got this amazing imposing nature.
 And its just exquisitely delivered.
 I think its a great piece.” visitor in Bristol

 “When I first came into the room, and saw the Moon, I cried” – Anna

 “As I came in, my first reaction was Wow!” lady from Bristol

-- Over 1 million people have seen the artwork at the Natural History Museum in London, making it their most popular exhibition!
+- In just 8months over 2.1 million people came to see the artwork at the Natural History Museum in London, making it their most popular exhibition!

 - More than 60,000 people visited the Museum of the Moon when it was presented in Liverpool Cathedral for 7 days.

 - The BBC reported 16,000 people visited the installation in Hull Minster each day, which was the most number of visitors the church had in its 750 year history!
 83,000 people visited in total over the 3 week period the moon was there.

 - Over 200,000 people visited the artwork when it was presented in the Beijing Olympic Swimming pool.

 - When the Moon was presented in Lee Tung Avenue, Hong Kong for a month, it doubled the visitor numbers from 50,000 to 100,000 people.

 - Over 250,000 people experienced the artwork when it toured India with the British Council.

 - On Intagram over 45,000 images have been posted with #MuseumOfTheMoon